 Now, she’s exploded her role as a guide into an arena she’s always loved – yoga.
 In 2020, Natasha made a dream come true – she became a yoga teacher.
 As a multi-passionate creative and curious, playful yogi, Natasha has begun to bring her love of creative expression together with the exploration of yoga to life.
 Using a joyful, intuitive, and innovative approach, she invites people to become explorers in their lives and move beyond societal labels and self-imposed limits so that they can become powerful, expressive storytellers through mind, body and spirit.

-With over 15 years of professional writing experience and an MFA from New School in Creative Writing, she published original pieces in national publications such as Family Circle and Latina, online venues such as Modern Creative Life, Andrea Scher’s Cultivating Courage, MediaBistro, Dirty Footprints Studio, Wild Sister, and physical spaces such as the Library of Congress.
+With over 15 years of professional writing experience and an MFA from New School in Creative Writing, she has published original pieces in national publications such as Family Circle and Latina, online venues such as Modern Creative Life, Andrea Scher’s Cultivating Courage, MediaBistro, Dirty Footprints Studio, Wild Sister, and physical spaces such as the Library of Congress.
 As the former creativity columnist for Sprout magazine, she has 15 years art-making experience.
-You can purchase her original prints at Natasha Reilly Studio on Etsy.